A quantum algorithm for the n-gluon MHV scattering amplitude: Introduction

 As the field of quantum computers is still under active research and development, the application of it to particle physics is also at very early stages, however, there are already numerous areas within such a discipline where research has showed interesting results for practical use of QC.
-These works include application within lattice QCD \cite{Klco:2021lap,Funcke:2023jbq,Yamamoto:2022jnn,Meurice:2020pxc}, loop computations in Feynman graphs \cite{deLejarza:2024pgk,Ramirez-Uribe:2021ubp,Clemente:2022nll}, effective field theories \cite{Bauer:2021gup}, parton distribution functions \cite{Perez-Salinas:2020nem,Li:2024zsw}, parton shower algorithms \cite{Bepari:2020xqi,Bepari:2021kwv}, integration of amplitudes \cite{Agliardi:2022ghn} and event generators in general \cite{Gustafson:2022dsq,Bravo-Prieto:2021ehz,Kiss:2022pjw}.
+These works include application within lattice QCD \cite{Klco:2021lap,Funcke:2023jbq,Yamamoto:2022jnn,Meurice:2020pxc}, loop computations in Feynman graphs \cite{deLejarza:2024pgk,Ramirez-Uribe:2021ubp,Clemente:2022nll}, effective field theories \cite{Bauer:2021gup}, parton distribution functions \cite{Perez-Salinas:2020nem,Li:2024zsw}, parton shower algorithms \cite{Bepari:2020xqi,Bepari:2021kwv}, integration of amplitudes \cite{Agliardi:2022ghn,Williams:2025hza} and event generators in general \cite{Gustafson:2022dsq,Bravo-Prieto:2021ehz,Kiss:2022pjw}.
 Yet another area is the computation of the hard scattering process itself, which is the leading power consumer for multi-jet processes.
 For the hard process part of the event simulation, some attempts have been made \cite{Bauer:2022hpo,DiMeglio:2023nsa}.
 Among these, we highlight here two main works.
 The first is Ref. \cite{Chawdhry:2023jks}, where the possibility of applying QC to the evaluation of color factors in QCD amplitudes is presented.
 The second is Ref. \cite{Bepari:2020xqi}, in which the scope of applying QC to helicity-amplitude evaluation is presented.

 In this work, we investigate the possibility of using QC for the calculation of the full amplitude for all-gluon processes, through an algorithm which combines both the color-factor and helicity-amplitude computations, for maximally helicity-violating (MHV) configurations, following closely the conventions of Refs.~\cite{Chawdhry:2023ken} and \cite{Bepari:2020xqi}.
-A similar approach was recently adopted in Ref.~\cite{Chawdhry:2025iuz}, where application was devoted to the study of multiple gluon emission from a fermion line.
+A similar approach was recently adopted in Ref.~\cite{Chawdhry:2025iuz}, which allows for the computation of color amplitudes (and therefore interferences) instead of squared amplitudes as in Ref.~\cite{Chawdhry:2023jks}.

 The paper is organized as follows.
 In Sec.~\ref{sec:background} we give an overview of the conventions used: specifically, in Sec.~\ref{sec:QCD} we give a brief introduction to QCD amplitudes while in Sec.~\ref{sec:qc_intro} we present the constructions of the helicity- and color-factor gates.
 Then, in Sec.~\ref{sec:algorithm}, we present the full algorithm for the computation of the amplitudes.
 In Sec.~\ref{sec:results} we present the analysis and results.
 We finally summarize as well as present our concluding remarks and outlook in Sec.~\ref{sec:conclusion}.